What is NIL Income Tax Return?

 Consequences of not filing NIL Return

 As we have already discussed that this depends on case-to-case basis whether it was mandatory for file NIL ITR or not.
-Similarly, consequences of not filing of NIL ITR also depend on case-to-case basis.
+Similarly, consequences of not filing of NIL Income Tax Return also depend on case-to-case basis.

 Like in case of a person whose total income does not exceed Rs 5 lakh then the maximum penalty payable by him would be Rs 1,000/- if the ITR is file dany time after the expiry of the deadline but before March of the respective assessment year.